May Exterior Walk: Sills, Gutters, and Porches Before Guest Week Along the Puget Sound

 Porches, lights, and the insect buffet nobody meant to host

 Outdoor bulbs that never turn off attract small flies.
 Flies attract spiders.
 Cobwebs return faster than you can knock them down if harborage stays still.
 Swap to warmer bulbs where it makes sense, move clutter off rails, and trim anything that brushes the house.
-For identification context, read spiders in Western Washington identification prevention and treatment alongside how we describe spider control service.
+For identification context, read spiders in Western Washington identification, prevention, and treatment alongside how we describe spider control service.
+Guest week adds drink rings, crumbs, and wet shoes across the same threshold ants already test.
+Wipe slider tracks after busy weekends and check sweeps without promising zero insects in open air.
+The May slider article at May sliding door track story goes deeper on track grooves and pet traffic.

 Foundation food stories that spike in May

 Pet food on laundry floors, hummingbird drips, and recycling bins with sticky jars all matter again when temperatures stay mild overnight.
 Outside, mulch pushed high against brick holds moisture ants love.
-If trails look steady instead of occasional, compare your notes with late April ant trails moisture and exterior habits, then review ant control and perimeter pest control for how we layer visits.
+If trails look steady instead of occasional, compare your notes with late April ant trails, moisture, and exterior habits, then review ant control and perimeter programs for how we layer visits.
+Garages behave like secondary kitchens in many homes: dog food, bird seed, and bulk snacks beside recycling towers.
+A Friday broom pass sounds small until you map how many spring trails start beside damp concrete and sweet residue.

 Lawn edges where guests and dogs actually walk

 Tall grass along fence lines behaves like summer habitat long before July.
 Mow those borders on the same rhythm you use for the front stripe, especially if dogs brush tick habitat after county trails.
-Our piece on ticks tall grass and yard rhythm before summer lines up with lawn care habits that support any exterior program you choose.
-Thicker turf also crowds weeds; see lawn care services when you want fertilization, weed work, and insect timing on one calendar.
+Our piece on ticks, tall grass, and yard rhythm before summer lines up with lawn care services when you want fertilization, weed work, and insect timing on one calendar.
+Thicker turf crowds weeds and gives biting insects fewer voids at ground level.
+If color is uneven near downspouts more than mid yard, drainage and nutrition belong in the same conversation.
+See lawn fertilization for how feeding follows growth here, not only national television schedules.

 How Sunrise fits the Sound